cedistream233/cedistream/backend/docs/DEPLOYMENT.md

 Your CediStream application should now be running in production with:

 - ✅ Scalable backend on Render
-- ✅ Fast frontend on Netlify CDN
+- ✅ Fast frontend hosted on Render (Global CDN)
 - ✅ Reliable database with Neon
 - ✅ File storage with Supabase
 - ✅ Payment processing with Paystack